Rsantct/pe.audio.sys.OLD/pre.di.c/doc/10_from FIRtro to pre.di.c.md

-# From FIRtro to pe.audio.sys
+# From FIRtro to pre.di.c

 **NOTICE** that a predic loudspeaker folder is dedicated to some FS configuration, instead of FIRtro's subfolders filter structure for each running FS.